 A Mac computer would normally not open an app from an unidentified developer.
-It will show an ‘unidentified developer warning, or an error such as "cannot be opened because it is from an unidentified developer", This is a built in security mechansim to ensure that no harmful programs get installed on your machine.
+It will show an ‘unidentified developer warning, or an error such as "can't be opened because it is from an unidentified developer", This is a built in security mechansim to ensure that no harmful programs get installed on your machine.
 Another error which you can often see will be: can't be opened because it is from an unidentified developer.
 So how do you open a mac from an unidentified developer?

 If an app you want to access is being blocked by macOS’s security measures, here’s how to bypass them and open all apps.